 Vaccination certificate requirements

-Good news with this latest expansion is that passengers travelling on a VTL flight can now show their digitally-verifiable vaccination records from a range of sources, provided they have been fully vaccinated in any VTL country, or in Singapore.
+Good news with progressive expansion is that passengers travelling on a VTL flight can now show their digitally-verifiable vaccination records from a range of sources, provided they have been fully vaccinated in any VTL country, or in Singapore.

-- A vaccination status on the TraceTogether app or HealthHub app
+- Vaccination status on the TraceTogether or HealthHub app; or

 Children 12 and under

 The VTL is open to unvaccinated children aged 12 or under, based on the calendar year of arrival in Singapore.